AnthonyThomahawk/Kronos-STV/UserManual_EN/README.md

 # Example 1 : Creating a general election and examining a scenario built upon it
 ## Creating a general election
 A general election, is an election that is not based upon an institution.
 It only contains the candidates.
-<br> To create a general election, start by selecting the "New election" option in the main screen :
+<br> To create a general election, start by selecting the "New election" option in the main screen :<br>
 ![img_4.png](img_4.png)
 <br>Select "General election" :<br>
 ![img_5.png](img_5.png)